-Upcoming webinars with Bishop Jones, Facebook executive and Thom Rainer
+Upcoming webinars with Bishop Jones, Facebook executive and Dr. Thom Rainer

-The Texas Annual Conference is hosting a series of upcoming webinars.
-Bishop Scott J. Jones and a roster of other distinguished speakers will cover a variety of topics, ranging from the organization of the United Methodist Church, to social media, to the future of the post-pandemic church.
+Scott Jones and a roster of other distinguished speakers will cover a variety of topics in our next round of webinars, ranging from the organization of the United Methodist Church to social media discipleship to the future of the post-pandemic church.